maxtaco/tamejs/README.md

 #### tame.Rendezvous.mkev(id,arr)

-This is the `Rendezvous` equivalent of the `promise` built-in, but shortened so it doesn't confuse the *tamejs* compiler.
+This is the `Rendezvous` equivalent of the `pledge` built-in, but shortened so it doesn't confuse the *tamejs* compiler.
 It takes two arguments, the event "ID" that the programmer is going to use to idenitify this event later on, and also a empty array to return values from the callback.
-Thus, the `Rendezvous` only works in the third style of built-in `promise` call above, with variadic return.
+Thus, the `Rendezvous` only works in the third style of built-in `pledge` call above, with variadic return.

-As with `promise`, the return value of `Rendezvous.mkev` is fed to function expecting a callback.
+As with `pledge`, the return value of `Rendezvous.mkev` is fed to function expecting a callback.
 As soon as that callback fires, the slots of `arr` will be filled with the arguments to that callback.